-- C1. communicate ideas and arguments in a variety of written formats - C2. communicate ideas and arguments orally and in the context of formal presentations - C3. identify, select and draw upon a wide range of material, printed and electronic sources

-- C4. demonstrate interpersonal skills whilst working with others in the investigation of problems, and in the presentation of arguments and evidence - C5. demonstrate self-confidence and self-awareness both in collaborative activities and independent study - C6. collate, synthesise and present empirical data - C7.
-In addition, if you successfully complete the full BA programme, you will be able to: - design and implement a project of independent research
+- C1.
+Communicate ideas and arguments in a variety of formats (written; oral; formal presentations; digital media) - C2.
+Identify, select and draw upon a wide range of material, printed and electronic sources - C3.
+Collate, synthesise and present both philosophical ideas and different types of evidence, applying different disciplinary vocabularies and approaches - C4.
+Demonstrate interpersonal skills whilst working with others in the investigation of problems, and in the presentation of arguments and evidence - C5.
+Demonstrate awareness of ethical issues related to fieldwork methods, data collection and use - C6.
+Demonstrate and appreciation of cultural diversity in a sensitive and inclusive manner - C7. design and implement a project of independent research

-Your key skills will be developed through tutor-led and student-led seminars and tutorials, IT workshops, library sessions, group projects and independent research.
+In addition to lectures, key transferable skills will be developed through tutor-led and student-led seminars and tutorials, IT workshops, library sessions, group projects and independent research.
+Formative assessment will enable the development of increased student confidence in applying varied approaches.
+Team-working is developed through the compulsory archaeological fieldwork module ARCH2040 (Professional and Academic Practice).

-You will be asked to demonstrate your key skills through the submission of a variety of written assignments, through participating in individual and group oral presentations, in collaboration with peers in class exercises and group projects, and in a dissertation.
+Students will be asked to demonstrate key skills through the submission of a variety of written assignments, through participating in individual and group oral presentations, in collaboration with peers in class exercises and group projects, and in a dissertation.
 Progression is recognised in the assessment scheme, which tests key skills at appropriate levels of study.